aks-master/SPE_MLOps/README.md

 *   A Kubernetes `Deployment` to manage the application pods, using the image from ECR.
 *   A Kubernetes `Service` of type `LoadBalancer` to expose the application to the internet.

+## Monitoring
+*   Creating prometheus and grafana servers saperately so that the kubernetes deployment perfromence is not affected.

 ## Project Structure Highlights

 *   `src/`: Contains the core Python source code for data processing, feature engineering, model training, and evaluation.